FlynnDS/DL---detection-of-birds-in-drone-images/README.md

 What type of drone is it?

 What is the computing power of the drone?
 So how much can we use for computing for inference?

+What is the reason behind using different image sizes and types in the dataset?
+How can we fix this issues, especially for the tiling scenario & sizing.

+We noticed that the data includes fake birds that are added on top of the dataset.
+Is this for all birds or are there also real birds?

+How can we fix the issue behind overlapping tiles.
+If there are predictions of the same bird that is in the overlapping segement of the tiles.